rajarammanikanta/HealTether-task/README.md

-# Staff Management Project

-This project provides a method to save staff information to MongoDB with server-side validation and data sanitization.
+# This project provides a method to save staff information to MongoDB with server-side validation and data sanitization.

 ## Getting Started